 Gets one or more options for a socket.
-For a list of available options, see setopts/2.
-See also the description for the type $gen_tcp:pktoptions_value()$.
+For a list of available inet options, see setopts/2.
+See also the descriptions for the protocol specific types referenced by socket_optval().

 The number of elements in the returned OptionValues list does not necessarily correspond to the number of options asked for.
 If the operating system fails to support an option, it is left out in the returned list.
 An error tuple is returned only when getting options for the socket is impossible (that is, the socket is closed or the buffer size in a raw request is too large).
 This behavior is kept for backward compatibility reasons.